KariRummukainen/Lattice-Field-Theory/source/index.rst

    .. code-block:: python

+         # Note: this should be indented to the same level as x = ... above!

          energy_plus  = -(1) * ( spin[x][(y+1)%lattice_size] + spin[x][y-1]
                                + spin[(x+1)%lattice_size][y] + spin[x-1][y] )
          energy_minus = -(-1) * ( spin[x][(y+1)%lattice_size] + spin[x][y-1]
                                 + spin[(x+1)%lattice_size][y] + spin[x-1][y] )
+         # energy_minus is -energy_plus, so computation above is a bit
+         # inefficient but for concreteness we show it here

          P_plus  = np.exp( -energy_plus/temperature )
          P_minus = np.exp( -energy_minus/temperature )

-   Notice the module lattice size (%lattice_size) in the neighbor index.
+   Notice the modulo lattice size (%lattice_size) in the neighbor index.
 If the current site is at the lattice boundary, this will point to the other side.
 We don't need this in the negative direction since python does it automatically.